Wilhelm Lindenschmit the Younger

 Wilhelm Lindenschmit (the Younger) (June 20, 1829 – June 8, 1895) was a German history painter who was a native of Munich.
 He was the son of painter Wilhelm Lindenschmit the Elder (1806–1848).

 Biography

-He studied art in Mainz with his uncle, Ludwig Lindenschmit (1809–1893), and afterwards studied at the Academy of Munich, at the Städel Institute in Frankfurt am Main, in Antwerp, and later in Paris, where he created Ernte (Herzog Alba bei der Gräfin von Rudolstadt (Duke of Alba with the Countess of Rudolstadt).
+Lindenschmit studied art in Mainz with his uncle, Ludwig Lindenschmit (1809–1893), and afterwards studied at the Academy of Munich, at the Städel Institute in Frankfurt am Main, in Antwerp, and later in Paris, where he created Ernte and Herzog Alba bei der Gräfin von Rudolstadt (Duke of Alba with the Countess of Rudolstadt).
 These two paintings are now housed at the Kunsthalle Hamburg.